Oluwaseun241/advent/README.md

 # Advent of Code

-This solution to Advent of code 2022 in Golang
+This solution to Advent of code 2024 in Scala